-My work in multiple disciplines mirrors my cinematic and intimate experience of the world, polarity, and what it means to be human.
-It also demonstrates the goggles through which I observe and process absurdity.
+Lauren’s work in multiple disciplines mirrors her cinematic and intimate experience of the world, polarity, and what it means to be human.
+It also demonstrates the goggles through which she observes and processes absurdity.

-For two decades, I have been fortunate to see my photography in publications and projections on both coasts and abroad, and to serve as a liaison between the gritty wasteland of Ground Zero and the museums, historical institutions, and educational facilities that forever tell the story of 9.11.2001.
+For two decades, she has been fortunate to see her photography in publications and projections on both coasts and abroad, and to serve as a liaison between the gritty wasteland of Ground Zero and the museums, historical institutions, and educational facilities that forever tell the story of 9.11.2001.

-In my twenties, I began a career photographing young Hollywood and its glossy fashion, an environment where I developed my raw and honest style.
-Since then I have seen much more and my insatiable, edgy curiosity has only grown.
+In her twenties, Lauren began a career in Los Angeles, photographing young Hollywood and its glossy fashion, an environment where she developed a raw and honest style.
+Since then she has seen much more and her insatiable, edgy curiosity has only grown.

-In 2013 I began painting and experimenting with mixed-media.
-Working with new tools is invigorating, spontaneous, and playful.
-I feel it in my work and in my person.
+In 2013 Lauren set aside the camera for a spell, and began painting and experimenting with mixed-media under the mentorship of Michael Dowling.
+She has found working with new tools invigorating, spontaneous, and playful, feeling it in her work and in her person.

-Recent works speak of the childlike curiosity I have with animals and the patterns of the natural world, while exploring the themes of rank, status, and self-definition in the human world.
+Recent works speak of a childlike curiosity with animals and the patterns of the natural world, while exploring the themes of rank, status, and self-definition in the human world.